 Digital Access & LIVE Q&A

-In order to maximize effective online clinical education, ACG will be offering the Hepatology School as a flexible combination of on-demand education supported by engaging LIVE Q&A with expert faculty.
-With ACG’s NEW VIRTUAL Hepatology School you’ll receive on-demand access to over 5 hours of recorded lectures delivered by world-class faculty.
-Each of the 16 lectures will help you improve clinical judgment and address the art and science of liver disease management.
+In order to maximize effective online clinical education, ACG will be offering IBD School as a flexible combination of on-demand education supported by engaging LIVE Q&A and cases with expert faculty.
+With ACG’s NEW VIRTUAL IBD SCHOOL, you’ll receive on-demand access to over 5.5 hours of recorded lectures delivered by world-class faculty.
+Each of the 13 lectures will help you improve clinical judgment and address the art and science of IBD management.

-Advance Online Viewing Available: Videos will be available starting on Friday, August 14th.
-Watch the videos on your own time and have access to them for up to 1 year following the course.
+Advance Online Viewing Available: Videos will be available for viewing starting on Friday, January 15th.
+Watch the videos on your own time and have access to them for up to one year following the course.

 Exclusive Live Q&A If You Register Now!
-Those who register by Saturday, August 22nd will also receive exclusive access to three LIVE Q&A webcast sessions plus a bonus satellite symposium!
+Those who register by Friday, January 29th will receive exclusive access to three LIVE webcast sessions on January 30th plus a bonus satellite symposium!